blankworker1/ALLOCATE/BOOK.md

-# ALLOCATION for Beginners - children's book
+# ALLOCATION for Beginners

+(add brief description of book)

 ## Contents

-Introduction
+Introduction - A World of Choices

 Prologue

-Chapter 1 -
+Chapter 1 - The Story of Energy

-Chapter 2
+Chapter 2 - The Story of Allocation

 Chapter 3